Are you a Business Owner?

 The business is further supported by a wide range of service and storage areas.
 The substantial and attractive commercial kitchen comes with a range of modern fitted units and an extraction unit.
 The kitchen provides ample workspace for a full commercial operation and has extensive ancillary areas plus storage space.
 The food production aspects of the business allow for ample capacity to meet the demands of a high level and quality of food service.
 There is a wine store and a staff room on the ground floor, with a boiler room situated to the rear.

 With excellent signage, Lime Tree Hotel is a substantial property benefiting from an elegant, slightly elevated and prominent trading location.
 The property sits in around ½ an acre which is set to a mix of mature garden areas with shrubs and trees plus extensive and beautifully manicured lawns to the front.
 The subjects are surrounded by feature walls and pillared gateway.
-There is an area of decking off the dining room which affords a wonderful space to enjoy the splendour of the hotel’s surroundings.
+There is an area of decking off the dining room which affords a wonderful space to enjoy the splendour of the hotel’s surroundings, and a newly installed outdoor area with pizza oven has also been introduced.
 The hotel offers parking for about 12 cars accessed from the rear.
 Further public car parking is available just across the A82 (The West End Car Park).

 The property benefits from mains electricity, with private water and drainage.
 There is oil-fired central heating and hot water system with double tanks to provide more than ample supply.
 LPG gas is used for cooking; there is a bulk tank situated to the rear grounds.
 The Lime Tree Hotel is fully compliant with extant fire regulations and environmental health requirements.
 The property is double glazed.
 There is Wi-Fi access at the hotel.